mrmightyq/SQL-Work/README.md

 # SQL-Work
-Solved coding solutions to be added
+Solved coding solutions to be added for various SQL problems on the below sites:

 https://sqlpad.io/playground/